yozorajs/yozora/README.md

 * Robust, all codes written in typescript with strictly static type checking and well tested with a continuously rich test cases.

-* Tidy, no third-party dependencies (except for `tiny-invariant`, which also may be removed in the future).
+* Tidy, no third-party dependencies.

 * Fast and efficient, timing complexity is the number of tokenizers multiplied by the total string length processed.
 And supports streaming input through iterators.